-Phillip R. Westmoreland is 2013 President of AIChE.
+Phillip R. Westmoreland is 2014 Past President of AIChE.
 He is Professor of Chemical and Biomolecular Engineering at North Carolina State Univ.
 (NCSU) and Executive Director of the NCSU Institute for Computational Science and Engineering.
 His chemical engineering degrees are from NCSU (BS, 1973), Louisiana State Univ.
 (MS, 1974), and MIT (PhD, 1986).
 He has worked in coal research at Oak Ridge National Laboratory/Union Carbide (1974–1979), as a ChE faculty member at the Univ. of Massachusetts Amherst (1986–2009), and as a program director at the National Science Foundation (2006–2009).

 An AIChE Fellow, Phil began service as public relations chair and secretary in the Knoxville-Oak Ridge Section.
 He was Chair of the Central New England Section, founding Chair of the Computational Molecular Science and Engineering Forum (CoMSEF), and Chair of the National Program Committee, and has served on the Boards of Directors of AIChE, the forums CoMSEF and NSEF, the Catalysis and Reaction Engineering Div., the Combustion Institute, and the Council for Chemical Research.
 He is also a trustee and past president of the educational nonprofit CACHE Corp.

 |Federal Agency View of Simulation Based Engineering and Science|